Cocoa Prices Slump on Abundant Supplies

-Cocoa prices settled sharply lower on Friday, pressured by rising supplies.
-ICE cocoa inventories rose to a 1.75-year high of 2,846,957 bags on Friday.Don’t Miss a Day: From crude oil to coffee, sign up free for Barchart’s best-in-class commodity analysis.
+Cocoa prices have fallen sharply due to rising inventories.
+ICE cocoa inventories rose to a 1.75-year high of 2,846,957 bags last Friday.Don’t Miss a Day: From crude oil to coffee, sign up free for Barchart’s best-in-class commodity analysis.

-Last Friday, cocoa prices fell to 3.5-week lows amid an outlook for abundant supplies.
-On May 14, the Ivory Coast boosted its cocoa delivery estimate to 2.2 MMT for the 2025/26 season, up from a previous projection of 1.8-1.9 MMT, citing favorable weather.

-On May 11, cocoa prices soared to 4-month highs amid concerns that the formation of an El Niño weather pattern could lead to warmer, drier conditions in West Africa, potentially damaging cocoa production there.
+Cocoa prices have support from concerns that the formation of an El Niño weather pattern could lead to warmer, drier conditions in West Africa, potentially damaging cocoa production there.
 The US National Oceanic and Atmospheric Administration (NOAA) estimates an 82% probability that El Niño conditions will emerge between May and July and persist through the end of the year, with a 67% chance of a "Super El Niño."

 Cocoa prices also have support from early surveys of the 2026/27 West African cocoa crop that show below-average cherelle formation on cocoa trees, signaling a weak outlook for the main cocoa harvest, which begins in October.

 Signs that consumer demand for chocolate is holding up are a positive factor for cocoa prices.
-Recent earnings results from top chocolate makers Hershey and Mondelez International were better than expected and show consumer chocolate demand remains steady despite high prices.
+Recent earnings results from top chocolate makers Hershey and Mondelez International were better than expected, indicating that consumer demand for chocolate remains steady despite high prices.
 However, Circana reported on April 14 that chocolate candy sales in North America in the 13 weeks ending March 22 fell 1.3% from the same period a year ago.

 The prospects of a smaller global surplus are also supportive for cocoa prices.
 On April 29, StoneX cut its 2026/27 global cocoa surplus estimate to 149,000 MT from a January forecast of 267,000 MT, citing risks to the West African cocoa crop from an expected El Niño weather event.
 StoneX also cut its 2025/26 global cocoa surplus forecast to 247,000 MT from a January estimate of 287,000 MT.

-The prolonged closure of the Strait of Hormuz is disrupting global cocoa supplies and is also a supportive factor for prices.
+The prolonged closure of the Strait of Hormuz is disrupting global cocoa supplies and also supporting prices.
 The closure of the strait supports cocoa prices by reducing fertilizer supplies, boosting global shipping rates, insurance costs, and fuel prices, thereby raising cocoa importers' costs.

 Weak global cocoa demand is bearish for prices.
 The National Confectioners Association reported April 23 that North American Q1 cocoa grindings fell -3.8% y/y to 106,087 MT.
 Also, the European Cocoa Association reported that Q1 European cocoa grindings fell -7.8% y/y to 325,895 MT, a bigger decline than expectations of -6% y/y and the lowest for a Q1 in 17 years.
 Conversely, the Cocoa Association of Asia reported that Q1 Asian cocoa grindings unexpectedly rose +5.2% y/y to 223,503 MT, stronger than expectations of a decline of -6.7% y/y.